sachaarbonel/sachaarbonel.github.io/src/content/blog/a-developers-guide-to-accidental-design-principles.md

 coverImageCredit: 'NordWood Themes, Unsplash'
 ---

-> TODO: Add timeframe info

 As developers, we build things to be functional.
 But making them usable and clear is a different challenge.
 This post documents the design evolution of my personal website, and the key design principles I learned through the iterations.

 Now I didn't learn these principles while making the site themselves but in fact resonated with them after going throught the process myself first.
 I outline the laws in between the post content as I think they might be part of a reason that led me to keep making iterations...

 ## Iteration 1: Pixels all the way

-During the first time building the site, I wanted by site to have a unique character & coincidentally, I was quite impressed by the Hyundai elevators installed in my college had a pixelated font.
+During the first time building the site (Around December of 2023), I wanted by site to have a unique character & coincidentally, I was quite intrigued by the Hyundai elevators installed in my college used a pixelated font.
 (Similar to Ioniq 5 of that time)

-> TODO: Picture of elevator/ioniq

 I wanted to have some part of that design in my site & stumbled upon the SilkScreen font for the same